-Flared Driveway vs. Radial Return 3.5 IMPORTANCE OF SEPARATE LEFT TURN EXIT LANES
+IMPORTANCE OF SEPARATE LEFT TURN EXIT LANES

-Where both left and right-turns are permitted exiting the driveway, separate left-turn and right-turn lanes should be considered on commercial driveways.
+Where left-turns exiting the driveway are permitted, separate left-turn and right-turn lanes should be considered on commercial driveways.
 Even a small number of left-turns will cause substantial delay to right-turns out when the driveway has a single lane exit.
-This driveway layout is most needed where expected driveway volumes exceed 600 trips per day.
+This driveway layout is most needed where expected driveway volumes exceed 600 daily.
 They may also be beneficial as low as 300 daily trips traffic depending on the character of the exiting traffic.